jfrancis71/ros2_brickpi3/brickpi3_charlie/lego_assembly/charlie.md

 <img src="../images/charlie/step_3.jpg" width=300>

 Time to wire up...The left wheel goes to PORT_A and right wheel to PORT_D.
-You can change this if you wish, providing you change the config robot_description.yaml config file correspondingly.
+You can change this if you wish, providing you change the robot_description.yaml config file correspondingly.

 <img src="../images/charlie/step_4.jpg" width=300>